 When does the festival take place?

-Screamfest Horror Film Festival will take place October 8th-17th, 2019 at the TCL Chinese 6 Theatres in Hollywood, CA.
+Screamfest Horror Film Festival will take place October 2021 at a location in Los Angeles.
+Festival dates and location tba.

 Do you accept fee waivers?

 I don't have any money for the submission fee, will you watch my film's screener link and let me have a discount or get a waiver?